deployment-io/runner/README.md

 # Deployment Runner

-Runner is an application that can be installed on cloud environments to automate various DevOps and infrastructure tasks.
+Runner is an application that can be installed locally or on cloud environments to automate various DevOps and infrastructure tasks.

-Some of its responsibilities are:
+Some of its use cases are:
 1. checking out source code.
 2. building and deploying code.
+3. creating and managing cloud dev environments.
-3. CI/CD.
+4. CI/CD.
-4. creating previews.
+5. creating previews.
-5. deleting deployments and freeing cloud resources.
+6. deleting deployments and freeing cloud resources.

 ## Install locally on your device